Cascoda/cascoda-sdk/baremetal/platform/cascoda-nuvoton-chili/README.md

   45    | XT1_OUT  I/O   | XT1_OUT     I/O    | -

 ### Interrupts
 Several interrupts are used in this project with different priorities.
-Interrupts with a higher priority (smaller value) will interrupt lower priority ISRs.
+Interrupts with a higher priority (smaller value) will preempt lower priority ISRs (only 2 MSB considered for preemption).
 The interrupts and their priorities are as follows:

 | Interrupt  | Priority |
 | ---------- | -------- |